-1 Available Funds - a concept commonly used to capture each UNC campus's obligated resources in its loan and bond documentation, has been used as a proxy for obligated resources.
-The two concepts are generally identical, though Available Funds may include additional deductions for certain specifically pledged revenues, making it a conservative measure of UNCP's obligated resources.
+\Available Funds, which is the concept commonly used to capture an institution's obligated resources in its loan and bond documentation, has been used in the model as a proxy for obligated resources.
+For most institutions, the two concepts are identical, though Available Funds may include additional deductions for certain specifically pledged revenues, making it a conservative measure of an institution's obligated resources.